 You also want to understand the contents of any job before you enable it again.

-However, if the job’s still running on a regular basis, then it makes sense to change that job owner to SA to make sure it continues to run if/when the job owner’s account is disabled.
+If the job’s still running on a regular basis, it makes sense to change that job owner to SA to make sure it continues to run if/when the job owner’s account is disabled.
 Use the steps below to make your change:

 When you’re ready to fix the problem, you can simply right-click on each job in SSMS and click Properties.
 Change the owner to SA and click OK.